- 16 Jan 2026

 Activity Timeline

-Activity: Displays a summarized list of Assessment updates, along with all user comments.
+Activity: Displays a summarized list of Assessment status updates, along with all user comments.
 This includes activities performed by our platform and analysts, such as the Email Analyzer completing its analysis of attachments, the Phishing Triage Agent completing its analysis of suspicious features, and the final Assessment status.

 Comments: Displays user-added comments from both your team and Red Canary’s team.
 New comments can be added at the top of the timeline.